EluciusFTW/wordle-assistant/README.md

 .\Wassi.exe suggest -p .A..s -e kltd -n 7
 ````
 The parameter
 * -p defines the progress.
 Has to be a five character string.
-Capital letters inidcate exact hits (green in wordle), lower-case letters occurrences in the word atr the wrong position (yellow in wordle).
+Capital letters inidcate exact hits (green in wordle), lower-case letters occurrences in the word at the wrong position (yellow in wordle).
 If this parameter is omitted, it is interpreted as the starting point.
 * -e provides the excluded letters as a gap-less string.
 If this parameter is omi
 * -w provides a path to a file containing the words to be used (default: "./word-lists/words.txt").
 * -n indicates the number of results to be shown (default: 10).